Remuneration: How to get employee pay right

 3. “Like for like” pay parity

-“Like for like” parity means people in identical or similar roles are paid fairly and it can take experience and performance into account.
-It can’t, however, take things like gender, ethnicity, religion, parental status etc. into account, as they are prohibited under NZ employment legislation.
+“Like for like” parity - employees in identical or similar roles are paid fairly and it can take experience and performance into account.
+It can’t, however, take things like gender, ethnicity, religion, parental status etc. into account, as they are prohibited under Australian legislation.

-There is clear legal risk for your organisation if you pay people who perform work of equal or comparable value differently, as they could lodge a claim of legal discrimination under the Fair Work Act, state and federal anti-discrimination legislation, or with the Workplace Gender Equality Agency.
+There is clear legal risk for your organisation if you pay people who perform work of equal or comparable value differently, as they could lodge a claim of workplace discrimination or adverse action, e.g. under the Fair Work Act, Australian Human Rights Commission Act, or relevant state-based anti-discrimination laws.

 Here are the 3 main ways that businesses can approach their remuneration structures: